-The Rio’s boot holds a lot of cargo room for a car of this size, and more than the previous Rio offered.
+The Rio’s boot holds a lot of cargo for a car of this size, and more than the previous Rio offered.
 Fold down the 60:40 split rear seats and cargo volume increases to 980 litres loaded to the roof.

 Toyota Yaris – 281 litres

 Mazda 2 – 250 litres

-The Mazda2’ boot aperture is smaller than those of some alternatives.
-The 60:40 rear backrests fold down to carry more, but they don’t fold flat.
+Mazdas typically aren't the most capacious options out there.
+The 60:40 rear backrests of the Mazda 2 fold down to carry more, but they don’t fold flat.
 Additionally, the high boot lip and aperture isn't the most load-friendly.
-If you like the Mazda2 but want to carry more, the sedan version holds a decent 440 litres.
+If you like the Mazda 2 but want to carry more, the sedan version holds a decent 440 litres.

 Suzuki Swift – 240 litres

-The boot on the new Swift is bigger than on the car it replaced but is still on the small size for a light hatchback.
+The boot on the Swift is bigger than on the car it replaced but is still on the small size for a light hatchback.
 The rear seats on the Swift fold 60:40, which adds flexibility for carrying long objects, but they do not fold flat with the boot floor.

 Kia Cerato – 428 litres

 With the 60/40 split-fold rear seats folded down, the Cerato hatchback can hold up to 741 litres, with the space long enough to take a bicycle.
 Even with the back seats up, 428 litres is remarkably spacious.

 The i30's boot is a generous 395 litres.
 The rear seats can be folded 60:40, and you can adjust the height of the boot floor with a false floor pull-out.
 At its lower setting, capacity is maximised but there is a large step up to the rear of folded seatbacks.
 Raising the floor gives you a flatter extended-load space.